wsn-newsletter

 Legal Framework and Regulation

 Online casinos operate with real-money wagering and are subject to state-level gambling regulations.
-As of 2025, real-money online casinos are only legal in a handful of states including New Jersey, Pennsylvania, Michigan, West Virginia, Connecticut, and Delaware.
+As of 2025, real-money online casinos are only legal in a handful of states including New Jersey, Pennsylvania, Michigan, West Virginia, Connecticut, California, New York and Delaware.
 These states have strict regulatory bodies that license operators, monitor fair play, and enforce responsible gaming laws.
 Each state's market is fenced, meaning you must be physically located within the state to legally access these platforms.

 In contrast, sweepstakes casinos use a dual-currency model—typically Gold Coins (GC) for free play and Sweeps Coins (SC) for potential redemption of cash prizes.
 They operate under a legal loophole using sweepstakes law, making them available in nearly every US state except Washington and Idaho.
 This model allows users to play games without making a purchase, although optional coin packages are available.
 Because they are not classified as traditional gambling, they bypass the need for state gambling licenses, though operators must still comply with sweepstakes regulations at both state and federal levels.